BF-FrontEnd-class-2025/group-3-HYF/README.md

 # Hack Your Future

-A coding website focused on providing education and career opportunities to individuals with limited access to both.
+A website focused on providing education and career opportunities to individuals with limited access to both.

 ## Table of contents